ArthurConmy/L-BRGM/README.md

 This repository is an implementation of the *L-BRGM* model introduced in [our paper](https://arxiv.org/abs/2110.03814).
 It builds off the implementation of BRGM [here](https://github.com/razvanmarinescu/brgm-pytorch), which in turn is built on top of the StyleGAN2-ADA implementation in PyTorch [here](https://github.com/NVlabs/stylegan2-ada-pytorch).

+Currently, the code supports super-resolution and inpainting of faces formatted to the FFHQ dataset standard.

 Feel free to get in contact with the primary author with any issues.

 ## Requirements